alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 Lets examine some techniques:

-**Small max-age value - mediocre update propagation, few requests to server** Having a small max-age value allows us to minimize the amount of request drastically.
-A user that traverses serveral pages of a site would only request a single request to the server, either to download the resource, or make sure the file did not change, thus validating the cache.
+**Small max-age value - mediocre update propagation, few requests to server**

+  Having a small max-age value allows us to minimize the amount of request drastically.
+A user that traverses serveral pages of a site would only request a single request to the server, either to download a resource, or make sure the file did not change, thus validating the cache.

-**use the no-cache directive - updates propagate immediately, each use of file requires a request to server** The no-cache directive will tell the browser to always request the file from the server.
+**The no-cache directive - updates propagate immediately, each use of file requires a request to server**

+  The no-cache directive will tell the browser to always request the file from the server.
 Most of these requests will turn out to be "304 not modified".
   This will result in an immediate discovery of new file version, but will cost us in many request to server.

-  Note 1 - There's more to it. in order for the server to know the cached file is different from the most recent version, you have to make sure your server is configured to produce ETags.
+  Note 1 - There's more to it.
+In order for the server to know the cached file is different from the most recent version, you have to make sure your server is configured to produce ETags.
 You can read more about it [here](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching?hl=en#validating-cached-responses-with-etags).

   Note 2 - Don't confuse the no-cache directive with the no-store directive.
 The latter will prevent the browser from storing any file cache.
 This will result in re-downloading said file each and every time a user access it.

-**Large max-age with cache busting hashes - immediate update propagation, very few requests to server** When possible, this is an awesome approach.
+**Large max-age with cache busting hashes - immediate update propagation, very few requests to server**

+  When possible, this is an awesome approach.
 Using a large max-age value, you instruct the browser to cache a file for a long time.
 When you change the file, you also change its name.
 When the browser reach the updated file, it won't recognize it, download and cache it again.

 The solution that we found most right for us was a max-age of 30 minutes.
 We strive to make as less impact on our end users experience and are willing to make this compromise in order to achieve it.